shred3590/shred3590.github.io/sites.md

 Other Projects
 --------------

 I previously built two sites for my prior business: sumnerlawpc.com and centerforvetrights.com.
 Both sites were built with Joomla but are no longer live.
-Both sites had good functionality and were ultimately why I decided to leave the practice of law and start building web sites.
+They had good functionality and were ultimately why I decided to leave the practice of law and start building web sites.
+I can bring either live for a short time upon request.
 It was more fun to build and tweak the sites than practice law.